parnic/node-screenlogic/README.md

   * ScreenLogic.LIGHT_CMD_COLOR_WHITE
   * ScreenLogic.LIGHT_CMD_COLOR_PURPLE

-### SLGetGatewayDataMessage
+### SLPoolStatusMessage

-Passed as an argument to the emitted `gatewayFound` event.
-Contains information about the remote unit's status and access properties.
+Passed as an argument to the emitted `poolStatus` event handler.

+#### isDeviceReady()

+Returns a bool indicating whether the device is in a normal operating state.

+#### isDeviceSync()

+Returns a bool.

+#### isDeviceServiceMode()

+Returns a bool indicating whether the device is in service mode or not.

+#### isSpaActive()

+Returns a bool indicating whether the spa is currently active or not.

+#### isPoolActive()

+Returns a bool indicating whether the pool is currently active or not.

 #### Properties

-* `gatewayFound` - boolean indicating whether a unit was found
-* `licenseOK` - boolean indicating if the license is valid (I've never seen this be false)
-* `ipAddr` - string containing the ipv4 address to remotely connect to this unit
-* `port` - number containing the port to connect to the unit
+* `ok` - can be interpreted with `isDevice...` methods.
-* `portOpen` - boolean indicating whether or not the port is open and able to be connected to
+* `freezeMode` - byte representing whether the device is in freeze mode or not.
+* `remotes` - byte
+* `poolDelay` - byte
+* `spaDelay` - byte
+* `cleanerDelay` - byte
+* `airTemp` - integer representing the current temperature (check controller config to see if it's in celsius or fahrenheit)
+* `currentTemp` - array of size 0-2 indicating current temperature of each body as an integer (pool: 0, spa: 1) (check controller config to see if it's in celsius or fahrenheit)
+* `heatStatus` - array of size 0-2 indicating whether heat is active or not for each body as an integer (pool: 0, spa: 1)
+* `setPoint` - array of size 0-2 holding the heating set point for each body as an integer (pool: 0, spa: 1) (check controller config to see if it's in celsius or fahrenheit)
+* `coolSetPoint` - array of size 0-2 holding the cooling set point for each body as an integer (pool: 0, spa: 1; the spa seems to always track air temperature for this, however) (check controller config to see if it's in celsius or fahrenheit)
+* `heatMode` - array of size 0-2 indicating whether heating is enabled or not for each body as an integer (pool: 0, spa: 1)
+* `circuitArray` - array holding all circuits in the system
+  * `id` - integer representing the circuit's ID (spa is 500, pool is 505)
-* `relayOn` - boolean indicating whether the relay is on (unsure what exactly this indicates; it's always been false in my tests)
+  * `state` - integer indicating whether the circuit is on or not (0/1)
+  * `colorSet` - byte
+  * `colorPos` - byte
+  * `colorStagger` - byte
+  * `delay` - byte
+* `pH` - float indicating the current pH level (e.g.: 7.62)
+* `orp` - integer indicating the current ORP value if available (e.g.: 650)
+* `saturation` - float indicating the water balance/saturation level (e.g.: -0.13)
+* `saltPPM` - integer indicating the salt level in parts-per-million (e.g.: 3000)
+* `pHTank` - integer indicating the fill level of the pH tank (e.g.: 4)
+* `orpTank` - integer indicating the fill level of the ORP tank
+* `alarms` - integer indicating how many alarms are currently active

+### SLRemoveClient

+Passed as an argument to the emitted `removeClient` event.

-### SLAddNewScheduleEvent
+### SLSaltCellConfigMessage

-Passed as an argument to the emitted `addNewScheduleEvent` event.
-Adds a new event to the specified schedule type, either 0 for regular events or 1 for one-time events.
+Passed as an argument to the emitted `saltCellConfig` event handler.

 #### Properties

-* `scheduleType` - 0 indicates regular scheduled events, 1 indicates a run-once event
+* `installed` - boolean indicating whether a salt cell is installed or not
+* `status` - integer bitmask
+* `level1` - integer indicating the output level of the salt cell for the pool.
+I believe this operates on a 0-100 scale
+* `level2` - integer indicating the output level of the salt cell for the spa.
+I believe this operates on a 0-100 scale
+* `salt` - integer indicating salt level in parts-per-million
+* `flags` - integer bitmask
+* `superChlorTimer` - integer

-### SLDeleteScheduleEventById
+### SLSetCircuitRuntimeById

-Passed as an argument to the emitted `deleteScheduleEventById` event.
-Deletes a scheduled event with specified id.
+Passed as an argument to the emitted `setCircuitRuntimebyId` event.
+Configures default run-time of a circuit, usually referred to as the 'egg timer'.
+This also applies to 'run-once' programs as this will set the length of the program.

 #### Properties

-* `scheduleId` - the scheduleId of the schedule to be deleted
+* `circuitId` - id of the circuit to which this event applies to
+* `runTime` - integer specifying the run time in minutes

-### SLGetScheduleData
+### SLSetCircuitStateMessage

-Passed as an argument to the emitted `getScheduleData` event.
-Retrieves a list of schedule events of the specified type, either 0 for regular events or 1 for one-time events.
+Passed as an argument to the emitted `circuitStateChanged` event.

 #### Properties

-* `eventCount` - the number of `events` returned
+* `controllerId` - integer indicating the ID of the controller to send this command to.
-* `events` - array containing:
-  * `scheduleId` - the associated scheduleId
+  * Note that while `SLControllerConfigMessage` includes a controllerId, this ID, in my experience, should always be 0.
-  * `circuitId` - the circuit this schedule affects
+* `circuitId` - integer indicating the ID of the circuit to set the state of.
-  * `startTime` - the start time of the event, specified as a string in 24-hour time, so, for example, 6:00AM would be '0600' (see [conversion functions](#decodetimetime))
-  * `stopTime` - the stop time of the event, specified as a string in 24-hour time, so, for example, 6:00AM would be '0600' (see [conversion functions](#decodetimetime))
-  * `dayMask` - 7-bit mask that determines which days the schedule is active for, MSB is always 0, valid numbers 1-127 (see [conversion functions](#decodedaymaskmask))
-  * `flags`
-    * bit 0 is the schedule type, if 0 then regular event, if 1 its a run-once
-    * bit 1 indicates whether heat setPoint should be changed
+  * This ID can be retrieved from `SLControllerConfigMessage`'s `bodyArray` property.
+* `circuitState` - integer indicating whether to switch the circuit on (`1`) or off (`0`).

+### SLSetHeatModeMessage

+Passed as an argument to the emitted `heatModeChanged` event.

+#### Properties

+* `controllerId` - integer indicating the ID of the controller to send this command to.
+  * Note that while `SLControllerConfigMessage` includes a controllerId, this ID, in my experience, should always be 0.
+* `bodyType` - integer indicating the type of body to set the setpoint of.
+The pool is body `0` and the spa is body `1`.
-  * `heatCmd` - integer indicating the desired heater mode.
+* `heatMode` - integer indicating the desired heater mode.
 Valid values are:
   * ScreenLogic.HEAT_MODE_OFF
   * ScreenLogic.HEAT_MODE_SOLAR
   * ScreenLogic.HEAT_MODE_SOLARPREFERRED
   * ScreenLogic.HEAT_MODE_HEATPUMP
   * ScreenLogic.HEAT_MODE_DONTCHANGE

+### SLSetHeatSetPointMessage

+Passed as an argument to the emitted `setPointChanged` event.

+#### Properties

+* `controllerId` - integer indicating the ID of the controller to send this command to.
+  * Note that while `SLControllerConfigMessage` includes a controllerId, this ID, in my experience, should always be 0.
+* `bodyType` - integer indicating the type of body to set the setpoint of.
+The pool is body `0` and the spa is body `1`.
+* `temperature` - integer indicating the desired setpoint.
+This is presumably in whatever units your system is set to (celsius or fahrenheit).

+### SLSetPumpFlow

+Passed as an argument to the emitted `setPumpFlow` event.
+Sets flow setting for a pump/circuit combination.

+#### Properties

+* `pumpId` - id of pump to get information about, first pump is 0
-  * `heatSetPoint` - the temperature set point if heat is to be changed (ignored if bit 1 of flags is 0)
+* `circuitId` - index of circuit for which to change the set point (index is relative to data returned by [`SLGetPumpStatus`](#slgetpumpstatus))
-  * `days` - which days this schedule is active for; this is just the `dayMask` property run through [`decodeDayMask()`](#decodedaymaskmask) for convenience
+* `setPoint` - the value for which to set the pump/circuit combo
+* `isRPMs` - boolean, `true` for RPMs, `false` for GPMs

+### SLSetSaltCellConfigMessage

+Passed as an argument to the emitted `setSaltCellConfig` event.

+#### Properties

+* `controllerId` - integer indicating the ID of the controller to send this command to.
+  * Note that while `SLControllerConfigMessage` includes a controllerId, this ID, in my experience, should always be 0.
+* `poolOutput` - integer indicating the output level of the salt cell for the pool.
+I believe this operates on a 0-100 scale.
+* `spaOutput` - integer indicating the output level of the salt cell for the spa.
+I believe this operates on a 0-100 scale.

 ### SLSetScheduleEventById